xtmtd/Phylogenomics/scripts/README.md

  ● **gene_trees.sh**:

-1. Type 'bash gene_trees.sh', e.g., bash gene_trees.sh.
+1. Type 'bash gene_trees.sh'.
 2. Tools IQ-TREE and parallel are used in this script and will be automatically checked prior to formal analyses.
 3. Input the name of input directory containing all alignments, e.g., 4-trim/clipkit-kpic/.
 4. Input the name of output directory, or an existing directory, e.g., gene_trees.
-All the gene trees will be palced in this folder.
+All gene trees have been deposited in this folder.
 5. Input the option for input alignments: 1. amino acid; 2. nucleotide.
 Enter the number which alignments will be choosen.
 6. Input the option for protein substitution model: 1. automatically ModelFinder searching; 2. restricted to LG model to reduce computational burden (-mset LG); 3. mixture model EX_EHO (-mset EX_EHO, may be very time-consuming but more accurate); 4. insect universal model Q.insect (may be better than LG model for insects); 5. mitochondrial (--msub mitochondrial).
 Or input the option for DNA substitution model: 1. automatically ModelFinder searching; 2. restricted to HKY/GTR model to reduce computational burden (-mset HKY,GTR).
 Enter the number which protein or DNA substitution model will be choosen.
-7. Input the correct integer for the number of threads/cores used for each IQ-TREE analysis (e.g., 8).
+7. Input the number of threads/cores used for each IQ-TREE analysis (e.g., 1).
-8. Input the number of IQ-TREE jobs/tasks (e.g., 4).
+8. Input the number of IQ-TREE jobs/tasks (e.g., 8).

  ● **loci_filtering_tree-based.sh**:

-1. Type 'bash loci_filtering_tree-based.sh', e.g., bash loci_filtering_tree-based.sh.
+1. Type 'bash loci_filtering_tree-based.sh'.
 2. Tools parallel, PhyKIT and Seqkit are used in this script and will be automatically checked prior to formal analyses.
 3. Input the number of threads/cores (e.g., 8).
+4. Input the name of input directory containing all gene trees, e.g., gene_trees/.
-4. Input the name of input directory containing all alignments, e.g., 4-trim/clipkit-kpic/.
+5. Input the name of input directory containing all loci alignments, e.g. 4-trim/clipkit-kpic/.
-5. Input the name of output directory, or an existing directory, e.g., ABS (the name of output directory can write according to the tree-based strategy).
+6. Input the name of output directory, or an existing directory, e.g., ABS (the name of output directory can write according to the tree-based strategy).
 All the fasta files after filtering based gene trees, and the list of loci will be palced in this folder.
-6. Input the option for tree-based strategy for loci filtering: 1. average bootstrap support (ABS); 2. degree of violation of the molecular clock (DVMC); 3. treeness; 4. signal-to-noise ratio (treeness over RCV); 5. spurious homologs identification.
+7. Input the option for tree-based strategy for loci filtering: 1. average bootstrap support (ABS); 2. degree of violation of the molecular clock (DVMC); 3. treeness; 4. signal-to-noise ratio (treeness over RCV); 5. spurious homologs identification.
 Enter the number which tree-based strategy for loci filtering will be choosen.
-7. Input the threshod, i.e., the ABS threshod (the minimum value), the DVMC threshod (the maximum value), the treeness or treeness/RCV threshod (the minimum value).
+8. Input the threshod, i.e., the ABS threshod (the minimum value), the DVMC threshod (the maximum value), the treeness or treeness/RCV threshod (the minimum value).

  ● **treeshrink.sh**:

-1. Type 'bash treeshrink.sh', e.g., bash treeshrink.sh.
+1. Type 'bash treeshrink.sh'.
 2. Tools TreeShrink and R are used in this script and will be automatically checked prior to formal analyses.
 3. Input the name of input directory containing all gene trees, e.g., gene_trees/.
 4. Input the name of input directory containing all loci alignments, e.g., 4-trim/clipkit-kpic/.